 A table outlining the emergency management of acute severe upper gastrointestinal bleeding is provided (table 1).

 General support — Patients should receive supplemental oxygen by nasal cannula and should receive nothing per mouth.
-Two large caliber (16 gauge or larger) peripheral intravenous catheters or a central venous line should be inserted and placement of a pulmonary artery catheter should be considered in patients with hemodynamic instability or who need close monitoring during resuscitation.
-(See "Pulmonary artery catheterization: Indications and complications".)
+Two large caliber (18 gauge or larger) peripheral intravenous catheters or a central venous line should be inserted and placement of a pulmonary artery catheter should be considered in patients with hemodynamic instability or who need close monitoring during resuscitation.
+(See "Pulmonary artery catheterization: Indications, contraindications, and complications in adults".)

-Fluid resuscitation — Adequate resuscitation and stabilization is essential prior to endoscopy to minimize treatment-associated complications .
-Patients with active bleeding should receive intravenous fluids (eg, 500 mL of normal saline over 30 minutes) while being typed and cross-matched for blood transfusion.
+Fluid resuscitation — Adequate resuscitation and hemodynamic stabilization is essential prior to endoscopy to minimize treatment-associated complications .
+Patients with active bleeding should receive intravenous fluids (eg, 500 mL of normal saline or lactated Ringer's solution over 30 minutes) while being typed and cross-matched for blood transfusion.
 Patients at risk of fluid overload may require intensive monitoring with a pulmonary artery catheter.

-Blood transfusions — The decision to initiate blood transfusions must be individualized.
-Our approach is to initiate blood transfusions if the hemoglobin is <7 g/dL for patients who do not have significant comorbid illnesses, with a goal of maintaining the hemoglobin at a level ≥7 g/dL [4,16,17].
-However, our goal is to maintain the hemoglobin at a level of ≥9 g/dL for patients at increased risk of suffering adverse events in the setting of significant anemia, such as those with unstable coronary artery disease.
-We do not have an age cutoff for determining which patients should have a goal hemoglobin of ≥9 g/dL, and instead base the decision on the patient's comorbid conditions.
-However, patients with active bleeding and hypovolemia may require blood transfusion despite an apparently normal hemoglobin.
+Blood product transfusions — The decision to initiate blood transfusions must be individualized.
+Our approach is to initiate blood transfusions if the hemoglobin is <7 g/dL (70 g/L) for most patients (including those with stable coronary artery disease), with a goal of maintaining the hemoglobin at a level ≥7 g/dL (70 g/L) [4,20-22].
+However, our goal is to maintain the hemoglobin at a level of ≥9 g/dL (90 g/L) for patients at increased risk of suffering adverse events in the setting of significant anemia, such as those with unstable coronary artery disease or in those with evidence of ongoing active bleeding.
+We do not have an age cutoff for determining which patients should have a goal hemoglobin of ≥9 g/dL (90 g/L), and instead base the decision on the patient's comorbid conditions.
+Patients with active bleeding and hypovolemia may require blood transfusion despite an apparently normal hemoglobin.
 (See 'Laboratory data' above.)

-It is particularly important to avoid overtransfusion in patients with suspected variceal bleeding, as it can precipitate worsening of the bleeding [17-21].
-Transfusing patients with suspected variceal bleeding to a hemoglobin >10 g/dL should be avoided.
+It is particularly important to avoid overtransfusion in patients with suspected variceal bleeding, as it can precipitate worsening of the bleeding [21,23-26].
+Transfusing patients with suspected variceal bleeding to a hemoglobin >10 g/dL (100 g/L) should be avoided.
 (See "General principles of the management of variceal hemorrhage", section on 'Hemodynamic resuscitation'.)

 Several studies have examined the role of acid suppression given before or after endoscopy (with or without therapeutic intervention) .
-In the setting of active upper GI bleeding from an ulcer, acid suppressive therapy with H2 receptor antagonists has not been shown to significantly lower the rate of ulcer rebleeding [27-29].
+In the setting of active upper GI bleeding from an ulcer, acid suppressive therapy with H2 receptor antagonists has not been shown to significantly lower the rate of ulcer rebleeding [37-39].
 By contrast, high dose antisecretory therapy with an intravenous infusion of a PPI significantly reduces the rate of rebleeding compared with standard treatment in patients with bleeding ulcers .
+In addition, PPIs given as intermittent boluses appear to be at least as effective as PPIs given as a continuous infusion (see "Overview of the treatment of bleeding peptic ulcers", section on 'Continuous versus intermittent dosing').
 Oral and intravenous PPI therapy also decrease the length of hospital stay, rebleeding rate, and need for blood transfusion in patients with high-risk ulcers treated with endoscopic therapy.
 (See "Overview of the treatment of bleeding peptic ulcers", section on 'Acid suppression'.)

 PPIs may also promote hemostasis in patients with lesions other than ulcers.
 This likely occurs because neutralization of gastric acid leads to the stabilization of blood clots .